 Do I Have To Be Enrolled in a University or College to Apply?

 Yes.
 You must submit proof of full time enrollment status along with your essay.
 The scholarship funds will be sent directly to the financial aid office of the winning candidate’s institution.

 What Are Acceptable Documents To Prove Enrollment Status and GPA?

 An unofficial or official transcript.
 Make sure your name and your institution’s name is clearly visible on the document.
-Screenshots of GPA and class schedule will not be accepted.

 Two scholarships of $2,500 each will be awarded annually.
 Recipients are only eligible to receive the scholarship once.